Item request has been placed! ×

 How do I cite the TechLab in my Acknowledgements?

-While we aren’t requiring acknowledgements, it would be SUPER if you could include one for us!
-We would suggest the following:
+While we don't require acknowledgements, it would be SUPER if you wanted to include one for us!
+We suggest something akin to the following:

 “Parts were fabricated at the Caltech Library TechLab 3D Printing Facility, which was created and is sustained by funding from both the Caltech Moore-Hufstedler Fund and the Caltech Library.”